 Museo’s architecture is designed to help people orient themselves intuitively to guide their movement without confusion.

 Museo’s award-winning architecture draws inspiration from analytical cubism, exploring spatial tension through the relationship of solid geometric forms.
 The angled north façade takes the form of a trapezoidal prism, interrupting an otherwise orthogonal composition of cubes and rectangles.
-This deliberate disruption introduces a sense of upward movement while maintaining structural balance.

 Color at Museo is used to support emotional ease and spatial clarity throughout the experience of care.